 To avoid these issues, many legal departments insert language into the employment contract that creates a “probationary period” at the beginning of the relationship during which the conditions of the termination clause do not apply.
 This allows the business to dismiss the employee in the event of a poor fit or a change in company trends.

 With these and other considerations to take into account, managing your legal department’s employment contracts can be complicated at the best of times.
-Implementing a contract management strategy can help you get a better handle on your obligations as a business and avoid unnecessary exposure or liability.
+Implementing a contract management strategy, as well as using contract lifecycle management software, can help you get a better handle on your obligations as a business and avoid unnecessary exposure or liability.